achille-martin/pyqt-crom/README.md

 # simple-pyqt5-android-app
-The aim is to create a simple android app (.apk) from a PyQt5 app
+The aim is to create an android app (.apk) from a simple PyQt5 app